Mouvement Franciste: Collaboration with the German occupation

 Like the other collaboration movements, the movement failed to become a mass movement.
-At its peak (summer 1943), according to historian duo Lambert-Le Marec it had some 5,500 members (4,000 in the provinces and 1,500 in the Paris region) or, according to other sources, reach a maximum of 8,000 members.
+At its peak (summer 1943), according to historian duo Lambert-Le Marec it had some 5,500 members (4,000 in the provinces and 1,500 in the Paris region) or, according to other sources, a maximum of 8,000 members.
 The newspaper Le Franciste reached a maximum circulation during the war of 20,000 copies.

 In 1943, it participated in a collaborationist front, dominated by the National Popular Rally, in an attempt to unify with other fascist movements.
 Like the other parties, the Franciste Movement was heavily collaborationist (creation of the Task Forces to fight against resistance was one such example).
-Many of its members participated in anti-Semitic and anti-communist operations as well as its members joining the Milice which actively targeted the French Resistance.
-Particularly well established in the departments of Seine-et-Oise and Morbihan, where locals were involved in incidents of violence.
+Many of its members participated in anti-Semitic and anti-communist operations, and members joined the Milice, which actively targeted the French Resistance.
+It was particularly well established in the departments of Seine-et-Oise and Morbihan, where local people were involved in incidents of violence.